-Value-based care.
-Consumerism.
-Big data.
-Technology innovation.
-Entrepreneurship.
+Value-based care, consumerism., big data, technology innovation and entrepreneurship.
 These are the primary market forces shaping the business of medicine for practices across the country.
 CareCloud recently brought together a group of medical practice leaders to dig into how are these national trends are playing out on the frontlines of American medicine.
 This article is an excerpt from that executive roundtable discussion.

 What does it take to grow a surgical practice from one to five locations?
 In a highly competitive market?
 Dr. Charles Greene, founder, and president of Jacksonville EMT surgery, shared what he learned from doing just that.